How to insert and remove a partial denture - step-by-step guide

 If you are struggling to remove a new partial denture or one that has been recently adjusted, this may be because the clasps are a little tight and need readjusting by your prosthetist.

-Remember, your dental prosthetist is only too happy to assist with any issues you are having.
+Remember, your dental prosthetist is always happy to assist with any issues you are having.

 What happens if my partial denture is stuck and I can’t remove it?